 Message from Tony Smith – Chairman

-I am honoured to again have the WAPI Chair for the forthcoming year and thank my Governing Council for their efforts throughout this past year.
-All have worked tirelessly, and without financial gain, for the Association and for this I am grateful.
+I am again honoured to retain the Chair of the Association for the forthcoming year and I thank my Governing Council for their sterling efforts throughout this past year, in particular Emma who now stands down as General Secretary.

 It is apparent that Licensing of the profession of Private Investigators in the UK is not going to happen anytime soon, certainly not in this Parliament and unlikely in the one that follows.
 In its absence it is imperative now, possibly more than ever, that we in this profession take responsibility for ourselves as professionals.
 Self-regulation of PI’s, a phrase often heard, has been discussed now for as long as I can remember but has never truly gotten off the ground due to a myriad of issues which I won’t go into here.